-Nieuwe Kerk; Located across from the Amsterdam Royal Palace on Dam Square, this 15th-century church has hosted countless events over the years.
+Nieuwe Kerk; Located opposite to the Amsterdam Royal Palace on Dam Square, this 15th-century church has hosted countless events over the years.
 In addition to being used for the wedding and investiture of Willem-Alexander, the current King of the Netherlands, it serves as an exhibition space.

 Oude Kerk; The Oude Kerk (Old Church) is both the oldest church and the oldest building in Amsterdam.
 It dates back to about 1250 and is incongruously located in the red light district.

 Portuguese Synagogue; Dating back to 1675, the Portuguese Synagogue is one the world’s largest synagogues.
 Its architect, Elias Bouwman, was supposedly inspired by the Temple of Solomon.

 Ons' Lieve Heer Op Solder; This hidden church dates from 1663, when it was prohibited for Catholics to celebrate mass.
 Explore the narrow corridors of this uniquely preserved seventeenth-century house and climb the stairs to discover living rooms, kitchens and bedsteads furnished in Dutch Golden Age style, leading up to the literal highpoint of the museum: an entire church in the attic.